SublimeText/PackageDev/README.rst

-The snippets used more often have short tab triggers like ``f`` (*field*), ``c`` (*completion*), ``k`` (*key binding*), etc. In cases where increasingly complex items might exist (for example: numbered fields, fields with place holders and substitutions, for snippets), their tab triggers will consist in a repeated character, like ``f``, ``ff`` and ``fff`` ---in the example just mentioned---.
+The snippets used more often have short tab triggers like ``f`` (*field*), ``c`` (*completion*), ``k`` (*key binding*), etc. In cases where increasingly complex items of a similar kind might exist (numbered fields, fields with place holders and fields with substitutions in the case of snippets), their tab triggers will consist in a repeated character, like ``f``, ``ff`` and ``fff``.

 As a rule of thumb, the more complex the snippet, the longer its tab trigger.

-Also, ``i`` (for *item*) is often a generic synonym for the most common snippet in a type of file and will insert the same snippet as them.
+Also, ``i`` (for *item*) is often a generic synonym for the most common snippet in a type of file.
 In such cases, ``ii`` and even longer tab triggers might work too for consistency.

 Sublime Library